zeroluck/docs/sources/deployment/upgrading.md

 * Start the new version of Gluu Server
 * Import data into the new server

+Gluu provides the necessary [scripts](https://github.com/GluuFederation/community-edition-setup/tree/master/static/scripts) to perform the import and export of the data in and out of the servers.

 > NOTE: In this documentation we are specifying '2.4.x' as older version and '2.4.y' the latest one.

-Gluu provides the required [scripts](https://github.com/GluuFederation/community-edition-setup/tree/master/static/scripts) necessary to perform the import and export of the data in and out of the servers.

-> IMPORTANT: Replace `gluu-server24` with `gluu-server-2.4.x` in the commands, if you are running version 2.4.x

 ## Export the data from the current installation